BethanyG/python-lab/labs/lab2.md

 *Click on `Run > Run Module` or press `F5` to run this program.*

 You will have to save your file before it will run.
-Choose any name you like.
+Choose any name you want, like `mycode.py`.
 Save it to your `Desktop`.

 IDLE will then run the code, drawing a square, and will give you a new `>>>` prompt to run additional commands.